mjreno/modflow6-nc-demo/README.md

 There are 2 types of IPER data.
 Package IPER variables apply to List based and Array based input.
 These variables are 1d integer arrays and are identified with the variable attribute "modflow6_iper".
 The name of this special variable is not meaningful to MODFLOW 6.
-This type of this attribute is a scalar that describes the size of the 1d data array associated with the variable.
+The type of this attribute is a scalar that describes the size of the 1d data array associated with the variable.
 The following is a simple example for a CHD package instance that would have three period blocks defined in an ASCII input file for periods 1, 5 and 8: